-Ireland last year became one of the first countries in the world to remove companies which obtain more than a fifth of their revenues from fossil fuels from the State’s investment fund.
+In 2019, Ireland became one of the first countries in the world to remove companies which obtain more than a fifth of their revenues from fossil fuels from the State’s investment fund.

 However, the majority of private Irish pension funds include companies involved in oil and gas exploration, extraction and refinement.

 The Government’s recent Climate Action Plan stated it would “consider how a new requirement could be placed on pension providers to disclose what portion of any fund is made up of fossil fuel assets, and to provide an option to pension holders to opt for a fund which does not include fossil fuel”.
-In spite of a deadline for the end of last year, there has been no progress by the Department of Employment Affairs and Social Protection on this.
+In spite of a deadline for the end in 2019, there has been no progress by the Department of Employment Affairs and Social Protection on this.

 With an auto-enrollment scheme for pensions due to start in 2022, how much extra money will the Irish public be investing in companies contributing to the climate crisis once everyone is automatically signed up?